Victoria Leigh Soto: Legacy

-In December 2012, Eastern Connecticut State University announced the creation of the Victoria Leigh Soto Endowed Memorial Scholarship Fund, awarded to students who aspire to become teachers.
-In December 2012, residents started a petition to rename North Parade in Stratford, Connecticut, to "Victoria Soto Way."
-On December 17, 2012, the Stratford High School Class of 2003 established the "Victoria L. Soto Memorial Fund" in her honor.
-The fund will use the donations made to help pay for the funeral services and for the creation of a memorial at Stratford High School and a scholarship fund in the name of Soto, a former classmate who belonged to the Class of 2003.
+In 2012, Eastern Connecticut State University created the Victoria Leigh Soto Endowed Memorial Scholarship Fund, awarded to students aiming to become teachers.

+In 2012, the Town of Stratford renamed North Parade, adjacent to town hall, "Victoria Soto Way".

+In December 2012, the Stratford High School Class of 2003 established the "Victoria L. Soto Memorial Fund" in her honor.
+The fund helped pay for funeral services, the creation of a memorial at Stratford High School, and a scholarship fund in the name of Soto, who had belonged to the class of 2003.
-On January 14, 2013, the mayor of Stratford proposed the naming of a local school as the Victoria Soto Elementary School, with construction starting in 2013.
-The mayor's proposal was unanimously approved by the Stratford Town Council.
-The mayor also stated that a fund will be set up to accept donations from those who want to contribute to a memorial, which may include a statue of Soto.

-In 2013, the Victoria Soto ACERO High School, located at W 51st Street, opened in Chicago, Illinois.
-It was designed by Wight & Co.
-The Victoria Soto ACERO High School is a public, charter school with grades ranging from kindergarten to the 12th grade.
+In 2013, Acero Victoria Soto High School opened in Chicago, Illinois.
+The school is a public charter school with grades 9-12.

-The City of Bayamón, Puerto Rico is planning to name a public facility after Soto, whose paternal family was originally from Puerto Rico's second-most populous city.

-On February 15, 2013, Soto and the other five adult teachers and administrators who were killed were posthumously awarded the Presidential Citizens Medal.
+On February 15, 2013, Soto and the other five adults who were killed were posthumously awarded the Presidential Citizens Medal.
 The medal honors Americans who have performed "exemplary deeds of service" for their country or fellow citizens.
-The medal is commonly recognized as the government's second-highest civilian award and was presented to the families of the victims by President Barack Obama at a White House ceremony.
+The medal, the government's second-highest civilian award, was presented to the families of the victims by President Barack Obama at a White House ceremony.

 The Nutmeg Big Brothers Big Sisters organization created the "Victoria Soto Volunteer Award" in honor of Soto, who was a former Nutmeg mentor.
-On April 25, 2013, Ana Robles, a Nutmeg mentor, became the first recipient of the award.

 In June 2013, a playground in Long Brook Park in Stratford was named the "Victoria Soto Memorial Playground" in her honor.

-In 2015, the Victoria Soto School was inaugurated and opened, with a ribbon-cutting ceremony, in Stratford, where she attended high school.
-The school, which was named in her honor, serves students from pre-kindergarten through second grade.
+In 2015, Victoria Soto Elementary School opened in Stratford.
+The school serves students from pre-kindergarten through second grade.

+The city of Bridgeport holds an annual Vicki Soto 5K race.